Marina del Rey, California: History

-Prior to its development as a small-craft harbor, the land occupied by Marina del Rey was a salt marsh fed by fresh water from Ballona Creek.
-The area was frequented by the Tongva, who used plank boats known as te'aats to traverse the waters and paddle out to the Channel Islands.
+Before its development as a small-craft harbor, the land occupied by Marina del Rey was a salt marsh fed by fresh water from Ballona Creek.
+The area was frequented by the Tongva, who used plank boats, known as te'aats, to traverse the waters and to paddle out to the Channel Islands.
 Fishing and shellfish harvesting were common.
 The village of Guashna was a major regional trade center between villages on the islands and the mainland.

-With the increasing arrival of European settlers, in the mid-19th century, Moye C. Wicks thought of turning this estuary and wetland of Playa del Rey into a commercial port.
+With the increasing arrival of European settlers, Moye C. Wicks thought in the mid-19th century of turning the estuary and the wetland of Playa del Rey into a commercial port.
 He formed the Ballona Development Company in 1888 to develop the area, but three years later the company went bankrupt.
 The area became frequented by duck hunters, including their hunting club, as well as by birdwatchers of the Los Angeles Audubon Society and the southern chapter of the Cooper Ornithological Club.
-Burton W. Chace, a former councilman of the City of Long Beach, who later became a member of the Los Angeles County Board of Supervisors, referred to the area as mud flats, though today the area would more properly be referred to as an estuary and wetland.
+Burton W. Chace, a former councilman of the City of Long Beach who later became a member of the Los Angeles County Board of Supervisors, referred to the area as mud flats, but the area would today more properly be referred to as an estuary and wetland.

-Port Ballona made by Louis Mesmer and Moye Wicks was then sold to Moses Sherman.
+Port Ballona was made by Louis Mesmer and Moye Wicks and then sold to Moses Sherman.
 Sherman purchased 1000 acres of land around the Ballona lagoon and Port Ballona in 1902 under the name the Beach Land Company.
 Sherman and Clark renamed the land "Del Rey".
 Port Ballona was then renamed Playa Del Rey.
-The port was serviced by the California Central Railway opened in September 1887, this line later became the Santa Fe Railway, that later became the Atchison, Topeka, and Santa Fe Railroad.
-The rail line ran from the port to Redondo junction.
-A street car tram line was made to the Port by the Redondo and Hermosa Beach Railroad company, that had incorporated on February 21, 1901.
-This company was part of the Los Angeles Pacific Railroad owned by Sherman.
-The tram line opened December 1902 departed downtown at 4th & Broadway.
+The port was serviced by the California Central Railway opened in September 1887.
+This line later became the Santa Fe Railway, which later became the Atchison, Topeka, and Santa Fe Railroad.
+The rail line ran from the port to Redondo Junction.
+A street car tram line was made to the Port by the Redondo and Hermosa Beach Railroad company, which had incorporated on February 21, 1901.
+This company was part of the Los Angeles Pacific Railroad, owned by Sherman.
+The tram line opened December 1902 departed downtown at 4th and Broadway.